comp0160/comp0160.github.io/lab3.md

 ## Binaural Audio

-As Ifat discussed on Tuesday, the brain infers a lot of spatial information from the patterns of sound detection at each ear.
+As Ifat discussed on Monday, the brain infers a lot of spatial information from the patterns of sound detection at each ear.
 *Binaural* techniques exploit this ability to produce a highly spatialised audio experience by delivering different sounds to